GOLD COAST’S TOP 5

 Must do in Robina: Catch a game of rugby at the Cbus Super Stadium

-Southport is a vibrant mix of businesses, high rise apartments and quiet beach suburb streets; perfect to suit any lifestyle you’re after in the land down under.
-This attributes to the eclectic mix of people in the area, however the suburb is home to a majority of young professionals and students looking for a slightly cheaper area to live.
+Southport is a vibrant mix of businesses, high-rise apartments and quiet beach suburb streets; perfect to suit any lifestyle you’re after in the land down under.
+This attributes to the eclectic mix of people in the area, however, the suburb is home to a majority of young professionals and students looking for a slightly cheaper area to live in.
 Southport is in a convenient location, just five minutes from the nightlife and surfing provided by Surfers Paradise and an easy commute to the neighbouring city centre of Brisbane.
 The community vibe that the area provides is extremely welcoming to international students.
 Southport is perfect if you’re looking for a cheap and convenient place to live on the Gold Coast.

 Must do in Southport: Get to know the local community with a BBQ at Southport Broadwater Parklands.

 Main Beach didn’t get its name by chance.
 When the area was developing, and to this day, it is known as the beach that surfers enjoy the most on the Gold Coast.
 Surf culture is huge across the entire city, even across most of Australia, but if you’re a keen surfer, or would love to learn, Main Beach is the place to do it.
 If you’ve tired yourself out at the beach, you can head to Tedder Avenue for some retail therapy, or if you fancy a drink, the vibrant nightlife of Surfers Paradise is within walking distance from your Main Beach home.
 Due to the area having a bit of everything from beaches, to shopping, to nightlife, there’s a decent mix of people, which of course includes students.
 You can have it all in Main Beach.